actions/runner/docs/preview/yamlgettingstarted-authz.md

 definition has use permission.

-Definitions can be updated either by pushing a commit to the YAML file (VSTS only) or by saving the definition using the web UI or REST API.
+Definitions can be updated either by pushing a commit to the YAML file (VSTS only) or by saving the definition using the web UI or REST API (VSTS and GitHub).

 Only pushes to the default branch (specified on the definition), will cause the definition to be updated.
 When the default branch is updated and the YAML file is changed, the person